-We are planning to improve this problem with a new update of Cloud Integration.
+With Cloud Integration release in September 2021 we have provided an update to improve this problem.
 With this update, a new Kafka polling monitor is added to Kafka sender adapter.
 When an integration flow with Kafka sender endpoint is deployed, the polling status is also monitored and checked for any exceptions during polling.
 In case of an exception, it is propagated to the integration flow monitor and the deployment status is set to “Error”.
 The corresponding error details are then shown in the “Error Details” pane of the manage integration content page of Cloud Integration UI.
 The following screenshot shows the status of a simple integration flow using the Kafka sender adapter with invalid credential.
 The integration flow status is set to “Error” while the Error Details pane indicates that a SaslAuthenticationException has caused the error.

 You have seen that the new Kafka polling monitor helps you to identify exceptions that can happen due to adapter misconfigurations as well as temporary connectivity issues after deployment.
 However, not all the misconfigurations may lead to an exception during polling, meaning not all of them are identified by polling monitor.
 For instance, if you set an invalid port number in the host address, no exception is thrown by polling.
 We have identified all these cases.
 In the following table you can see a summary of different misconfigurations and their coverage with kaka polling monitor.
 We will try to apply further improvements for them in the future.